Menu

 Yes, at least for the first few months.
 The wire can press against incision sites and slow down healing.

-Typically 4-6 weeks, but follow your surgeon’s advice based on your healing progress.
+After breast augmentation procedure typically 4-6 weeks, but follow your surgeon’s advice based on your healing progress.

 Recovery is easier when you have the right support.
 If you have any questions about what to wear after breast augmentation, our team at Aesthera Plastic Surgery is here to provide expert recommendations for your recovery.
-Our skilled team is dedicated to making sure you feel comfortable, confident, and cared for every step of the way.
-Contact us today to get the answers you need!